DataFire/Integrations/integrations/generated/flat/README.md

     * mode [LicenseMode](#licensemode)
     * source [LicenseSources](#licensesources)

-### UserInstruments
-* UserInstruments `array`: An array of the instrument identifiers that the user plays.
-  * items `string`

 ### UserPublic
 * UserPublic: Public User details
   * id `string`: The user unique identifier
+  * isFlatTeam `boolean`: Will be 'true' if user is part of the Flat Team
-  * isPowerUser `boolean`: User license status.
-'True' if user is an individual Power user
+  * isPowerUser `boolean`: User license status. 'true' if user is an individual Power user
   * name `string`: A displayable name for the user
   * picture `string`: User pictue
   * printableName `string`: The name that can be directly printed (name or username)